pablosaa/Voodoo4AC3/README.md

 ### Implementation of Voodoo for ARM radars
 B07 project within (AC)3

-#### Gemerating Zarr files from ARM radar data:
+#### Generating Zarr files from ARM radar data:
 A script to run a Zarr file generator for multiple days is ```create_radar_features2zarr.jl```.
-For example to generate for the 26 and 27th of October 2019, run from CLI as follow:
+For example to use the generator for the 26th and 27th of October 2019, run the script from CLI as follow:
 ```
 # to run the days indicated in the script:
 > ./create_radar_features2zarr.jl